Protecting Yourself Against Credit Card Hacks

 How can I protect my credit card from being hacked?

-You can take a number of steps to fight credit card hacking methods.
-This includes checking your account regularly for any suspicious charges, being mindful of potential phishing scams, shopping online with caution, and keeping your physical card and your digital card information safe.
+You can fight credit card hacking by checking your account regularly for any suspicious charges, being mindful of phishing scams, shopping online with caution, and keeping your physical card and your digital card information safe.
 If anything were to happen, make sure to report any suspicious activity as soon as possible and to use credit freezes and fraud alerts when necessary.

 Can a hacker steal my credit card information?

-The answer is a definite yes.
+Yes.
 Credit card hacks include stealing your physical card or credit card information and making fraudulent purchases directly with your account.
-Or, thieves may use your stolen personal information to set up a new fraudulent account in your name.
-Credit card hacks also happen when thieves steal reams of credit card and other personal financial information from databases at large retailers, financial institutions, and other places.
+Or thieves may use your stolen personal information to set up a new fraudulent account in your name.
+Credit card hacks also happen when thieves steal financial information from databases at large retailers, financial institutions, and other businesses.

 Can hackers use a credit card without a CVV?